LDurham89/LDurham89.github.io/_posts/Project_1_Blog_Post.md

 To answer our first question, let's look at average prices per night for stays in Seattle and Boston.
 While an average night in Seattle costs $127, a stay in Boston will cost $173 on average.

 This sounds like quite a big difference and is one that could add up fast during a long stay.
 How can we explain this difference?
 To start off, we can look at the average ratings left on stays in the two cities, as we'd expect higher rated stays to fetch a higher price.
-The average rating for a stay in Seattle is 95%, which is actually higher than the Boaton average of 92%.
+The average rating for a stay in Seattle is 95%, which is actually higher than the Boston average of 92%.
 To examine this further let's compare the reviews that guests left about their stays.
 By taking data on just over 151,000 reviews left on properties in Seattle and Boston we can compare the most common words and phrases to get an insight into any themes in reviews.
 We can see that the most common words used for stays in each city were:

 <img src="/docs/assets/FinalCommonWords.png" alt="words table" width="500" height="450">